BC548: Variants

 The BC548 was released with, and often is found together in datasheets with, the BC547 (higher voltage) and BC549 (lower noise) devices, that correspond to the original BC107 and BC109 variants of the BC108.
-This group of NPN transistors share many specifications and characteristic curves, but differ in voltage ratings - the BC546 and BC547 are essentially the same as the BC548 but selected with higher breakdown voltages, while the BC549 is a low noise version, and the BC550 is both high-voltage and low-noise.
-The BC556 to BC560 are the PNP counterparts of the BC546 to BC550, respectively.
+This group of NPN transistors share many specifications and characteristic curves, but differ in voltage ratings; the BC546 and BC547 are essentially the same as the BC548 but selected with higher breakdown voltages, while the BC549 is a low noise version, and the BC550 is both high-voltage and low-noise.
+The BC556 to BC560 are the PNP complementary counterparts of the BC546 to BC550, respectively.
 See the BC108 family for a table of these differences, and comparisons with predecessor types.

 Some manufacturers specify their parts with higher ratings, for example the Fairchild 1997 datasheet (547ABC, Rev B) for the BC547, sourced from Process 10 gave 500mA as the maximum collector current, while their datasheets dated 2002 have dropped the current rating to the standard 100mA.
 The power rating (in free air at 25 °C) is also subject to variation, from 500 mW to 625 mW; the latter now being the most common.
-There is lot of variation in the ft-transition maximum frequency from manufacturer to manufacturer.
+There is lot of variation in the transition frequency (f_{T}) from manufacturer to manufacturer.